London - Davos, 22nd January 2020

 Note to Editors

-Additional insights, more information about the methodology, as well as definitions of key terms are available in the Brand Finance IT Services 25 2020 report.
+Additional insights, charts, and more information about the methodology, as well as definitions of key terms are available in the Brand Finance Oil & Gas 50 2020 report.

-Data compiled for the Brand Finance rankings and reports are provided for the benefit of the media and are not to be used for any commercial or technical purpose without written permission from Brand Finance.
+Data compiled for Brand Finance’s rankings and reports are provided for the benefit of the media and are not to be used for any commercial or technical purpose without written permission from Brand Finance.

 M: +44 (0)7966 963 669